Introduction to Stokes structures: Riemann-Hilbert and Laplace on the affine line (the regular case)

 \refstepcounter{enumii} \eqref{enum:loca} that a morphism $\DR^\modD\big(e^+(p^+\cM\otimes\nobreak\cE^{t\tau})\big)\to\beta_!\bR(\gamma\circ\alpha)_*p^{-1}(\cF)[-1]$ exists

 \refstepcounter{enumii} \eqref{enum:locb} and that it is an isomorphism

 are both local statements on $\partial\wt Z$.
 We will also anticipate on results proved in \Chaptername~\ref{chap:realbl}.

 Let $C\subset\Afu$ be the union of the singular set of $M$ and $\{0\}$.
 We also set $C'=C\moins\{0\}$.
-We can reduce both local statements to the case where $M$ is supported on $C$ and the case where $M$ is localized along $C$.
+We can reduce both local statements to the case where $M$ is supported on $C$ and the case where $M$ is localized along $C$, that is, for each $c\in C$, the multiplication by $t-c$ is invertible on $M$.
 The first case will be left as an exercise, and we will only consider the second one.
 We note that, when expressed in local coordinates adapted to~$D$, the pull-back $e^+\cE^{t\tau}$ satisfies the assumption in Proposition \ref{prop:HkEphinul} (this is one reason for using the complex blowing-up $e$).
 Therefore, by a simple inductive argument on the rank, Proposition \ref{prop:HkEphinul} applies to $e^+(p^+\cM\otimes\nobreak\cE^{t\tau})$ away from $(p\circ e)^{-1}(C')$ (where the polar divisor of $e^+(p^+\cM\otimes\nobreak\cE^{t\tau})$ contains other components than those of $D$).
 Both local statements are then clear on such a set, by using that $\cH^0\DR^\modD\cE^{t\tau}$ vanishes where $e^{-t\tau}$ does not have moderate growth.
 We are thus reduced to considering the situation above a neighbourhood of a point $c\in C'$.